 | Assembly | 3.8 | Minimal assembly, but heavy placement and power setup matters |

-| Cooling / Breathability | 3.9 | Leather felt comfortable; temperature depends on room conditions |
+| Cooling | 3.9 | Leather felt comfortable; temperature depends on room conditions |

-| Seat Comfort | 4.8 | The most consistently comfortable seat across long sessions |
+| Seat comfort | 4.8 | The most consistently comfortable seat across long sessions |

-| Back Support | 4.7 | Adjustable headrest made support more customizable |
+| Back support | 4.7 | Adjustable headrest made support more customizable |

-| Seat Depth Fit | 4.4 | Works upright, and recline expands usable comfort range |
+| Depth fit | 4.4 | Works upright, and recline expands usable comfort range |

 | Durability | 4.8 | High foam density and robust frame feel premium in daily use |

-| Ease of Movement / Repositioning | 3.4 | Weight and power design discourage frequent rearranging |
+| Movement | 3.4 | Weight and power design discourage frequent rearranging |

 | Cleaning | 4.4 | Wipe-down convenience is a real advantage for spills |

-| Layout Practicality | 3.8 | Requires power/outlet planning and recline clearance |
+| Layout | 3.8 | Requires power/outlet planning and recline clearance |

 | Value | 4.1 | Expensive, but the feature set and build justify it for the right buyer |